developer-onizuka/AzureDevops/README.md

 $ git push -u origin developing
 ```

-# 7. Pull Request
+# 6-2.
+You need a Pull Request to merge into Master Branch
-After doing git push in #6, you can do "pull request" in Azure Devops so that this commit can be merged into Master branch.
+After doing git push in #6, you can do "pull request" in Azure Devops so that this commit can be merged into Master Branch.